ual/dataquick/README.md

 1. Data is in Postgres on the UAL Tehran server
 • URL: `tehran.ual.berkeley.edu`
-• databse: `dataquick`
-• schema: `master` for the master version of the data tables
+• databse: `dataquick`, schema: `master` for the master version of the data tables
 • login: `dataquick_user`, password: `ucbdq`
 • tables loaded as of 10/12: `assessor`, `sales`
 • other tables to come: `assessorhist`, `foreclosure`